-- ensuring high level of animal health and welfare and plant protection;
+- ensuring a high level of protection of animal health and welfare and crop protection;

 - ensuring provision of accurate and transparent information to consumers, among others, with regard to food origin, composition and storage conditions;

 In terms of practical implementation of these assumptions, the European poultry sector is governed by extremely strict rules based on the requirements of the EU agricultural policy and other integrated provisions which constitute part of additional systems promoting standardisation of high quality and safety standards.
 One of the key elements that ensure full transparency of the EU production chain is a mandatory poultry identification system and continuous supervision exercised by veterinary services, which guarantee an adequate level of supervision over animal products from the time eggs are laid.